zktx-io/walrus/docs/book/usage/stake.md

 - Click the `Connect Wallet` button at the top right corner.
 - Select the wallet (if the wallet was connected before, this and the next step won't be required).
 - Approve the connection.
-- (Make sure the selected wallet network is Testnet).

 ### Exchange Testnet SUI to WAL